Yasunao Tone: Early life in Tokyo

-Group Ongaku and Other Early Artistic Activity
+Group Ongaku and other early artistic activity

 In the late 1950s, Shūko Mizuno, Tone’s classmate at Chiba University enrolled at the Tokyo National University of Fine Arts and Music (Tokyo Geijutsu Daigaku, abbrev.
 Geidai) and began musically improvising with classmate Takehisa Kosugi.
 Kosugi played a tape for Tone and asked him to join their sessions.
-Tone was affected by Kosugi’s gesture, who seemed to show no regard for Tone’s lack of formal musical training.
+Tone was affected by Kosugi's gesture, who seemed to show no regard for Tone’s lack of formal musical training.
 He joined their group, buying a saxophone from Kosugi and a Sony open reel tape recorder.
-Chieko Shiomi, Genichi Tsuge, Mikio Tohima and Yumiko Tanno also joined, making Tone the only member not enrolled at Geidai.
+Mieko Shiomi, Genichi Tsuge, Mikio Tohima, and Yumiko Tanno also joined, making Tone the only member not enrolled at Geidai.
 Mizuno’s house became an important meeting place for the group.
 The group’s experimental endeavors were further informed by the young ethnomusicologist Fumio Koizumi, who became a part-time faculty member at Geidai in September 1959.
 As historian William Marotti describes, “The different ‘ethnic’ instruments were each bound to a complex performance tradition outside of a western orchestral frame—and thus provided a variety of rich alternatives to the latter’s conceptual dominance of music with its particular, narrow, and oppressive systematicity.”
 Tone recounts influence by Noh music, Indian music, Jazz musicians like Ornette Coleman and Eric Dolphy and Kabuki music, among others.
 According to his own account, Tone saw music as lagging behind the experimentation present in other art forms of the time and therefore providing a rich ground for the transformative capacity of art.

 Tone also wrote about the group, first in August of 1960 where he emphasized the role of chance and their endeavoring in “an experiment concerning an absolutely new music.”
 At this time, the group also decided upon its name as “Group Ongaku,” “ongaku” meaning “music” in Japanese.
 As Marotti points out, this emphasis on chance was part of Tone's and the group’s exploration of a Surrealist-inspired automatism in opposition to artistic egoism.
 The group’s improvisational approach to collective art making therefore had wider theoretical consequences for the social import of art.
 Inseparable from this work is its contextualization within the massive protests against the renewal of U.S.-Japan Security treaty (abbreviated as Anpo), as seen in their performance from the van of Tone’s family’s business during the Anpo protests.